 National Poetry Month is a great time to review and assess students’ knowledge of literary devices in poetry!
 Download an interactive card matching activity to see what your students know.
 If you know your students might struggle with some of the terms, simply pull the card and its definition out of the card stack before you do the activity.
 You can use them later to introduce the term!

-Last year, Dr. Jeff discussed poetry activities that can be used in the Grade K–8 classroom on the Progress in Math Blog.
+Last year, Dr. Jeff discussed poetry activities that can be used in the Grades K–8 students.
 In his article, Dr. Jeff shared a powerful quote by poet Enriqueta Carrington.

 Mathematics and poetry are the same thing, or one is a translation of the other.
 Well, perhaps that is an overstatement; but both math and poetry are about beautiful patterns, about creating, gazing at, and sharing them, and about appreciating those created by others.
 It is not necessary to be a great mathematician or a great poet to enjoy this beauty, as I can tell you from my own experience.*

 Download the Math Poetry Activity Examples Tip Sheet and make poetry a priority in the virtual mathematics classroom this month!
 This resource includes ideas for square poems, proportional poems, and poems using number sequences.

 Another activity that can be used in the early grade levels is the Number Bond Poetry Frame worksheet.
 With this activity, students write a short poem using the frame then write the number bond and an addition sentence to represent their poem.
 The frame connects math to English Language Arts by focusing on Common Core Standard W1.2: Write informative/explanatory texts in which they name a topic, supply some facts about the topic, and provide some sense of closure.